php-dev-br/laravel-doc-pt-br/scout.md

 Once you have specified the database engine as your preferred driver, you must [configure your searchable data](#configuring-searchable-data).
 Then, you may start [executing search queries](#searching) against your models.
-Search engine indexing, such as the indexing needed to seed Algolia, Meilisearch or Typesense indexes, is unnecessary when using the database engine.
+Search engine indexing, such as the indexing needed to seed Algolia or MeiliSearch indexes, is unnecessary when using the database engine.

 #### Customizing Database Searching Strategies